Adapting to iOS 26.4

 Why is my writing style the same in every app now?

-If you're in the new Styles Adaptation rollout, Flow uses a single default style everywhere rather than choosing one per app.
-Set your preferred style in the Style tab, or use the Quick Style Switcher on the keyboard to change your style on the fly.
+In the Styles Adaptation rollout, Flow uses a single default style everywhere.
+Set your preferred style in the Style tab, or switch on the fly with the Quick Style Switcher.

 How long does the Quick Style Switcher override last, and does it change my saved styles?

-The override stays active until you select a different style or clear it, and it persists if you dismiss and reopen the keyboard.
-It's a temporary override only — your saved styles for Personal, Work, Email, and Other are not affected.
+It stays active until you select a different style or clear it, and it persists if you dismiss and reopen the keyboard.
+Your saved styles for Personal, Work, Email, and Other are unaffected.

 Are Mac, Windows, and Android affected?